-- In today’s society, however, and even in your family, we are constantly reminded that in love everything is worth it, and if you truly love someone you’ll give it until your last breath.
+- However, society, and even our families, remind us of the same thing.
+That anything goes in love and that if you love someone, you’ll give it until your last breath.

-- While it’s true that there are many different types of love, what you can never do is renounce your true self.
-No matter if it is your child or your partner.
+- Besides, while it’s true that there are many different types of love, what you can never do is deny your true self, whether it’s for your child or your partner.

-In the first place, this is because “giving up” yourself doesn’t mean giving the best of yourself to those that we love.
-Someone with low self-esteem is lacking some measure of their vitality, their psychic and emotional energies.
+In the first place, because denything ourselves implies not giving the best of ourselves to those we love.
+Someone with low self-esteem isn’t at 100% of his vital, psychic or affective energy.

-This psychological approach teaches us that we also build our identity and self-esteem based on the emotional and social transactions and exchanges we receive from others who educate us and interact with us every day.
+This psychological approach teaches us that people also build their identity and self-esteem based on certain things.
+Specifically, on the affective and social transactions or exchanges we receive from the people who raise us, or who interact with us every day.

-- This type of “caress” through language can do more damage than a blow or physical aggression.
-It’s a personal violation that people sometimes do without even realizing it.
+When you fill your words with hidden offensiveness, irony, or scorn, it causes what Eric Berne defined as a negative emotional touch.
+This type of “caress” through language can do more damage than a blow or physical aggression.
+It’s a personal violation that people sometimes make without even realizing it.

-- There are people who shout instead of talking.
-There are people who are used to hate, who make jokes thinking that while the words are funny, all they achieve is harm.
+There are people who shout instead of talking.
+There are also people who are used to hating or who make jokes thinking that they’re just being funny.
+While their words may be funny, all they achieve is harm.

 It’s important that you choose your words wisely and be careful with your tone so that your emotional touch is always positive.
 In this way, you invest in your coexistence and respect for others.